Rowan1224/NLP/README.md

 ## File Descriptions <a name="files"></a>

-To start with pre-processing and removing the bad contexts, please run `clean_data.py` file to generate a cleaned contexts file `./data/cleaned_contexts.txt` and to store the test data in json file `./data/test_qac.json`.
-This script also stores the test data (questions, answers, and contexts):
+To start with pre-processing and removing the bad contexts, please run `clean_data.py` file to generate a cleaned contexts file `./data/cleaned_contexts.txt` and to store the test data in json file `./data/test_qac.json`:
 ```python clean_data.py```